zixingjiang/ndi_ots_ros2/README.md

     source install/setup.bash
     ```
 5. **Connect to NDI optical tracking system and bringup the driver**.
 Connect the NDI system with your PC through Ethernet.
-The `ndi_bringup` package contains the launch file for a polaris vega system with two trackers loaded (tracker_1: 8700339.rom, tracker_2: 8700340.rom).
+The `ndi_bringup` package contains the launch file for a polaris vega system with two trackers loaded (`tracker_1`: 8700339.rom, `tracker_2`: 8700340.rom).
 You can start the driver with the following command.
 Remainder: you should replace `<you_ndi_ip>` with your setup.
    ```bash
    ros2 launch ndi_bringup polaris_vega.launch.py ip:=<your_ndi_ip> gui:=true
    ```
-   By setting `gui:=true` you can start a Rviz visualization of the polaris vega base frame and the tracker frames.
+   By setting `gui:=true` you can start a Rviz visualization of the tracking data.

    <img src="ndi_bringup/doc/rviz.gif" width="500">

 6. **Access the data**.
 After starting the driver with the above launch file, you can access the tracking data through the following two methods:
-   1. `ros2_control` state interfaces.
-Taking tracker_1 as an example, its pose can be accessed in
+   1. **`ros2_control` state interfaces**.
+Taking `tracker_1` as an example, its pose can be accessed in
       - `tracker_1/position.x`
       - `tracker_1/position.y`
       - `tracker_1/position.z`